Frequently Asked Questions

 I'll be out of town the weekend of the Dance Marathon, but I want to help!
 What should I do?

-Register as a Non-Attending Team Member—You can still support our cause and fundraise For The Kids!
-BuckeyeThon also has other events throughout the year, including fundraisers, the Fashion Show featuring our BuckeyeThon Kids, and CarnOval.
+You can still register as a Team Member—You can support our cause and fundraise For The Kids regardless of whether you attend the Dance Marathon!
+BuckeyeThon also has other events throughout the year, including fundraisers, Team Member meetings, the Fashion Show featuring our BuckeyeThon Kids, and CarnOval.